-Right here, Jesus is quoting the Old Testament (Deuteronomy) - and he's draws a link between bread and the Word of God.
-He's saying: as important as food is to your physical body, the Word of God is to your soul."
+Right here, Jesus is quoting the Old Testament (Deuteronomy) - and he draws a link between bread and the Word of God.
+He's saying: “As important as food is to your physical body, I am to your soul."
 The manna (bread from heaven) God rained down in the wilderness paints the perfect picture of the way we seek our daily bread in the Word of God.

 /// Numbers 11:9 /// When the dew fell on the camp at night, the manna was right there with it.